spiceai/docs/spiceaidocs/content/en/_index.md

 # Spice.ai

+**Spice.ai** is an open source, portable runtime and set of tools that helps developers add AI to their applications by leveraging machine-learning on time-series data.

-The vision of Spice.ai is to make building intelligent applications with AI as easy as building a modern website.
+**The vision for Spice.ai is to make creating intelligent applications as easy as building a modern website.**

+Spice.ai focuses on a fast, iterative, inner development loop through simple configuration, REST-like APIs, and the goal of coding in any language or framework.

+Spice.ai includes:

+- A lightweight, portable ML runtime accessible by simple HTTP APIs
+- A developer-friendly CLI
+- Simple, git-committable, configuration and code
+- Community-driven re-usable components for streaming and processing time-series data
+- Re-useable building blocks, sharable through spicerack.org to build upon community work and get started quickly

-Spice.ai is an open source, portable runtime for training and using deep learning on time series data.
-It's written in Golang and Python and runs as a container or microservice with applications calling a simple HTTP API.
+Spice.ai is written in Golang and Python and runs as a container or microservice.
 It's deployable to any public cloud, on-premises, and edge.

+📢 Read the Spice.ai announcement blog post at [blog.spiceai.org](https://blog.spiceai.org).

+📺 View a 60 second demo of Spice.ai in action [here](https://www.youtube.com/watch?v=FPPGyPq41kQ).

+### Community-driven data components

-The Spice.ai runtime also includes a library of community-driven components for streaming and processing time series data, with the vision of enabling developers to quickly and easily combine data with learning to create intelligent models.
+The Spice.ai runtime also includes a library of [community-driven data components](https://github.com/spiceai/data-components-contrib) for streaming and processing time series data, enabling developers to quickly and easily combine data with learning to create intelligent models.

+### Spice.ai pod registry

 Modern developers also build with the community by leveraging registries such as npm, NuGet, and pip.
 The registry for sharing and using Spice.ai packages is [spicerack.org](https://spicerack.org).
 As the community shares more and more AI building blocks, developers can quickly build intelligence into their applications, initially with definitions of AI projects and eventually by sharing and reusing fully-trained models.